dankovacek/flood_frequency/README.md

 6. Download the hydat database file from EC.
     >`python download.py`

-7. Check DB path in `get_station_data.py`.
+7. Check the path to the database file in `get_station_data.py`.

-    The path to the database directory is set at the top of `get_station_data.py` where the `DB_DIR` variable is set.
+>  The path to the database directory is set at the top of `get_station_data.py` where the `DB_DIR` variable is set.
 If you used the `download.py` function to download the database, follow the instructions at the top of `get_station_data.py`.
 Otherwise, set the database file path however you want to organize your file structure.

 ### Executing program